mike-jansen/kafka-playground/README.md

-# kafka-tutorial
+# Kafka Playground
-Learning how to use Kafka
+This repository is an ongoing personal project to explore and learn Apache Kafka.